From Roastery to Retail: How to Start Selling Wholesale Coffee to Grocery Stores

 Is Your Brand Retail-Ready?

-Selling coffee in a cafe or online is frequently a multi-channel experience, with more than one avenue for engaging with customers.
-When you’re trying to sell from a grocery store shelf, the sales cycle—in its simplest form—only has two back-to-back stages.
+Selling coffee in a cafe or online is a multi-channel experience, with more than one avenue for engaging with customers.
+When you’re trying to sell from a grocery store shelf, the sales cycle—in its simplest form—only has two back-to-back stages:

 How to Price Your Coffee for Grocery Retail

-These numbers will be heavily dependent on your operation, so make sure you have a realistic idea of your target wholesale price and profit margin before reaching out to stores.
+While your profit per unit may be lower than direct-to-consumer sales, the volume and predictability of grocery sales often make up for the margin difference.Make sure you have a realistic idea of your target wholesale price and profit margin before reaching out to stores.

 Top Strategies for Getting Your Coffee Into Stores

-Meeting With Local Buyers: Pitch Your Product and Earn Placements in Stores
+Meeting With Local Buyers: Pitch Your Product and Earn Shelf Space

-• Be prepared to tell your story.
+• Tell Your Story: Buyers want products with a story their customers will care about.
 Stores already sell coffee, and buyers hear pitches every day, so be ready to demonstrate what your coffee means for the store’s customers.
 Does it satisfy a particular niche?
 Is there something unique about your process or values?
 Rehearse your story and break your key messages down into quick, bite-sized arguments.

 • What is the store’s expectation for demos and marketing support?